yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 bunnei also implemented [SetMemoryPermission](https://github.com/yuzu-emu/yuzu/pull/7621), and updated the implementation of [SetHeapSize](https://github.com/yuzu-emu/yuzu/pull/7635), which are SVCs used by the kernel to manage the memory resources.

-Previously, `SetHeapSize` only supported setting the heap size and expand it, which was good enough for most games.
+Previously, `SetHeapSize` only supported setting the heap size and expanding it, which was good enough for most games.
 But since some titles (such as `Donkey Kong Tropical Freeze`) may shrink this size, the implementation was updated to allow games to change the heap as needed, making it more accurate.